Reimagining the Claims Experience

 Follow-up iteration

-The follow-up designs are being implemented.
-We’ve heard positive feedback from stakeholders.
+The follow-up designs are currently being implemented, and early feedback from stakeholders has been positive.